Multi-scale analysis of lead-lag relationships in high-frequency financial markets: Introduction

 \end{enumerate} The frequency band $\Lambda_j$ corresponds to the time scale between $2^{-j}$ and $2^{-j+1}$ in the time domain.
 Also, note that, if $W_t=(W^1_t,W^2_t)$ ($t\in\mathbb{R}$) is a two-sided bivariate Brownian motion with correlation $R$, for $\theta\in\mathbb{R}$ the process $(W^1_t,W^2_{t-\theta})$ ($t\in\mathbb{R}$) has the cross-spectral density $Re^{-\sqrt{-1}\theta\lambda}$ ($\lambda\in\mathbb{R}$).
 Therefore, we can consider that $B^1$ and $B^2$ have a lead-lag relationship with the time-lag $\theta_j$ in the time scale between $2^{-j}$ and $2^{-j+1}$.
 Hence, under this model we can understand the multi-scale structure of the lead-lag relationships by estimating the parameters $\theta_j$ from observation data.

 The main contribution of this paper is to develop a novel estimation procedure for the parameters $\theta_j$ based on {\it non-synchronous} observations of (volatility-modulated versions of) $B^1$ and $B^2$.
-Although a procedure has already been proposed by the current auhtors (\cite{HK2016}), it requires data interpolation in accordance with a regular grid with size equated to the finest time resolution, and hence is computationally formidable if we are analyzing a dataset with, for instance, one micro second time precision.
-Even in such a situation the proposed procedure in this paper is free from any interpolation processing of the original data and is applicable.
-A numerical experiment also shows that the new estimators seem to have better (finite sample) performance than the interpolation-based estimator when the sampling times are non-synchronous to a reasonable degree.
+In the above mentioned \cite{HK2016} the authors proposed another estimation procedure, which required data interpolation in accordance with a regular grid with size equated to the finest time resolution at which the fastest market participants (will) act.
+When analyzing a dataset with sub mili-second time precision, one typically wishes to let this finest resolution coarser than the actual time precision (see Section \ref{section:empirical} for instance).
+If so, such an \textit{intermediary} data interpolation step can inevitably discard a large amount of data.
+Even in such a situation the newly proposed procedure in this paper is free from any interpolation processing of the original data and able to efficiently use them.
+Besides, a theoretical consideration along with numerical experiments suggests that the new estimators can potentially have better performance than the interpolation-based estimator when the sampling times are non-synchronous to a reasonable degree.
+An empirical application with a NASDAQ-100 dataset identifies two types of lead-lag relationships at different time scales.
+At the best of our knowledge, this observation is new in the empirical literature, indicating potential usefulness of the new estimation methodology.

 The rest of the paper is organized as follows.
 In Section \ref{section:setting} we present the theoretical setting considered in this paper in details.
 Our new estimation procedure is described in Section \ref{section:estimation}.
 We develop an asymptotic theory associated with the proposed estimators in Section \ref{section:asymptotic}.
 In Section \ref{section:simulation} we assess finite sample performance of the proposed estimators by Monte Carlo experiments, and in Section \ref{section:empirical} we apply our procedure to empirical datasets.
 Section \ref{section:conclusion} concludes the paper.
 All the proofs are collected in Section \ref{section:proof}.